-Based on the photos we can see that the Atari VCS will have several modern ports in the back, including an HDMI output, four USB ports, and an Ethernet cable port for wired internet access.
+Based on a prototype engineering unit we've seen that the Atari VCS will have several modern ports in the back, including an HDMI output, four USB ports, and an Ethernet cable port for wired internet access.
 It's also planned to support SD cards, which could make it easy to bring games, media, and other content to your Atari VCS, or perhaps help sustain a homebrew community.
 Or maybe it'll just provide expandable storage so users can buy as much or as little as they need, rather than Atari packing the box itself with it.

 "Our objective is to create a new product that stays true to our heritage while appealing to both old and new fans of Atari," read the email.

 Inside the box you'll see an AMD customized processor with Radeon Graphics technology powerful enough to run games like Minecraft and lightweight indie titles just as well as the other consoles can.
 It will also be able to run traditional Atari games – though it won't take much horsepower to run them.